 What can we deduce?

-a) That the interest, on the CO2 criterion, of a heat pump powered by “European” electricity is quite reduced, not to say zero (see negative) cf b) and c).
+a) That the interest, on the CO2 criterion, of a heat pump powered by “European” electricity is quite small, not to say zero (see negative) see b) and c).

 b) A heat pump emits, on the European average, only 25% less CO2 (did you say clean?) than a gas boiler.

-d) In France nuclear enables broadly lower emissions of CAP but in Germany a COPA heat pump of 2 will emit more CO2 than an oil boiler!
+d) In France nuclear enables broadly lower emissions of CAP but in Germany a COPA 2 heat pump will emit more CO2 than an oil boiler!

-e) Finally only a CAP powered by green energy can be considered as renewable energy.
+e) Finally, only a heat pump powered by green energy can be considered as renewable energy.
 But few people currently have green contracts.

 f) Can we use these data to determine the average of European emissions?
 And therefore the average COPA retained for the installation?

-- 5500 kg of CO2 emitted by fuel oil corresponds to fuel oil consumption of 2150 L, i.e. with 90% efficiency a useful energy of 19kWh.
+- 5500 kg of CO2 emitted by fuel oil correspond to fuel oil consumption of 2150 L, ie with 90% efficiency a useful energy of 19 000 kWh.

 - We assume a COPA (and not COP see definition here: COPA geothermal and COP ) Of 3

-- It therefore takes 19 / 000 = 3 kWh electric per year to supply the heat pump.
+- We therefore need 19/000 = 3 electric kWh per year to supply the heat pump.

 - Or emissions of 3050/6333 = 480 g / kWh.

-This seems consistent (see Emissions of CO2 in Europe), the COPA selected is therefore around 3.
+This seems consistent (see Emissions of CO2 in Europe), the COPA retained is therefore of the order of 3.

 Edf you we will soon have more than light!

-Currently in France there is a real race to install heat pumps, under pressure from Edf and its ally ADEME.
-The advanced ecological and economic instruments are falacious (we have just developed at least one…)…
+Currently in France there is a real race to install heat pumps under pressure from Edf and its ally ADEME.
+Advanced ecological and economic agruments are deceptive (we have just developed at least one ...) ...

-We dare to affirm that it is a pure and simple econological swindle and heralds an econological catastrophe to come for those who decided to equip themselves with this energy…
+We dare to assert that it is an outright econological scam and portends an econological disaster to come for those who have decided to equip themselves with this energy ...

-A heat pump is currently economically "interesting" simply because the price of electricity is France is undervalued.
-As this will not last and the payback period of a heat pump is quite long, there is a good chance that: choosing a cap is ultimately losing money!
+A CAP is currently economically "interesting" simply because the price of electricity in France is undervalued.
+As this will not last and the ROI duration of a CAP is quite long, there is a good chance that: choosing a cap means losing money in the end!

-We already talked about it a lot and it was the subject of a previous news that we invite you to read: heat pump = renewable energy?
+We had already spoken about it extensively and it was the subject of a previous news that we invite you to read: heat pump = renewable energy?

 Conclusion: yes but then choose?

-If you have to choose equipment soon, think twice before signing up for geothermal energy!
+If you have to choose an equipment soon, think twice before signing up for geothermal energy!

 And turn you rather a truly green energy, renewable, locally produced independent of political will: the wood pellets.